New to the Live Richer Challenge: Homebuying Edition? Learn more about it HERE.

 Rent to own or Rent with option - This type of purchasing method works exactly like the name.
 You enter an agreement with the seller to “rent to buy” or “rent with the option of buying.”
 A portion of the rent you’re paying before buying may be applied to your down payment.
 At the end of the agreement, you make the purchase.
 Depending on the agreement, you may have an option to change your mind.

 Mortgage financing - We’ve arrived at the most popular method of purchasing a home — the mortgage!
 A mortgage is a home loan where a lender or bank lends you money to buy.
-You make a down payment, which is typically given to the buyer in cash.
+You make a down payment, which is typically cash is exchanged from the buyer to the seller.
 The seller gets the rest of the money from the mortgage and you pay the mortgage back to the lender, with interest.

 In order to obtain a loan, lenders do a review of your income, employment and credit to decide if they want to lend to you.
 Lenders use the 5 C’s of Credit to decide whether they want to lend you the money you need for a house.